Pcdejong/Datalogic-Android-Stage/README.md

 The purpose of this file is to easily stage Datalogic terminals with firmware/configuration/apk's etc with an usb cable.

 # Requirements
 Turn on USB debugging on your device.
-You can use Scan2Deploy (from Google home screen) for this using enclosed pdf or do this manually.
+You can use Scan2Deploy (from Google home screen) for this using the enclosed pdf or do this manually.

 # Warning
 Please be aware that this script will remove all spaces in your config and apk files!
-This is needed for a correct installation.
+This is needed for a correct installation. (no longer applies on version 4.9 or higher)

 # Firmware update (1.0)
 To update the firmware off your device simply place the zip file in the same folder as the bat file and run the bat file.